Teaching your child about safety

 Home safety

-As you might have learned when you started baby-proofing, there’s a surprising amount of danger in the average home.
-Outside of the usual drawers, toilet lids, and cabinets that might be fastened shut with those plastic latches, there are also electrical outlets, kitchen knives, ovens, and heavy objects and furniture to worry about.
+As you might have learned when you started baby-proofing, the average home has a surprising amount of danger.
+Outside of the usual staircases, drawers, toilet lids, and cabinets that might be fastened shut with childproof plastic latches, there are also electrical outlets, kitchen knives, ovens, window blinds, and heavy objects and furniture that can tip over to worry about.

 Outdoor safety